zilishen/documentation/content/nms/installation/add-license.md

 Trial licenses, subscription licenses, and licenses under the Flexible Consumption Program (FCP) are available through [MyF5](https://my.f5.com).

 There are two types of license files available for the NGINX Management Suite: JSON Web Token (JWT) and S/MIME.
-We recommend utilizing the JSON Web Token (JWT) for most use cases.
+We recommend using the JSON Web Token (JWT) for most use cases.

 ### JWT License {#jwt-license}